 I’ve recently been invited to become a Fellow at the Royal Society for the advancement of Arts, Commerce and Manufacturing (RSA), for my research on work in crisis.
 I suspect that the publicity my research received through my work for Cumberland Lodge was one reason for that invitation.
 I now hope to contribute to their Futures of Work programme, which connects very well to the ‘working identities’ theme.

 Eva believes her Research Associate role has also strengthened her professional networks.

 I’m still in contact with a number of the participants on social media, and we support one another’s work.
-I was particularly impressed by the work of one of the young Cumberland Lodge Scholars.
+I was particularly impressed by the work of one of the young Cumberland Lodge Fellows.
 Now I refer to his research in my own work and try to actively promote what he is doing.